Curry chicken pot pie

 Assembling the Pot Pies

-- Spoon about 1 to 1.5 scoops of the curry chicken filling into each pie, spreading it evenly.
-Cover with another layer of puff pastry, pressing the edges down with your fingers to seal the pie properly.
+• Spoon 1 to 1.5 scoops of the chicken curry filling into each pie, spreading it evenly.
+Cover with another layer of puff pastry, pressing the edges down with your fingers to seal the pie correctly.
 Roll the edges under the rim for a neat finish.

 Baking to Perfection

-Place the pies in the preheated oven and bake for 20-22 minutes, or until the crust is golden brown and crispy.
+Place the pies in the oven and bake for 20-22 minutes or until the crust is golden brown and crispy.
 Let them cool for a few minutes before serving to allow the filling to set.

-Common Mistakes to Avoid for Curry Chicken Pot Pie
+Common Mistakes to Avoid for Curried Chicken Pot Pie

-- Not sealing the pie properly – If the edges are not sealed well, the filling may spill out during baking.
+1. Not sealing the pie properly – The filling may spill out during baking if the edges are not sealed well.
 Use your fingers or a fork to press the edges down.

-- Not preheating the oven – A cold oven can cause the pastry to bake unevenly.
-Always preheat before baking.
+4. Do not preheat the oven – A cold oven can cause the pastry to bake unevenly.
+Always preheat the oven before baking.

 How to Store and Reheat Leftovers

-If you have leftover Curry Chicken Pot Pies, you can store them properly for later enjoyment.
+If you have leftover curry chicken pot pie, you can store them properly for later enjoyment.

 Final Thoughts – A Must-Try Recipe for Comfort Food Lovers